 Take extra care to cover the armpits, around the neck, behind the ears, between the toes, and underneath the tail, as these are all places where fleas love to hide.
 Rub the oil in all the way to the root of your dog’s fur so that it makes contact with the skin.

-For an extra thorough treatment, you can comb through your dog’s fur after rinsing, as any remaining ticks should be paralyzed by the oil and will brush out easily.
+For an extra thorough treatment, you can comb through his fur after rinsing, as any remaining ticks should be paralyzed by the oil and will brush out easily.